 Dialectical Behavioral Therapy (DBT)Program

-Dialectical Behavioral Therapy (DBT) for Adults and Adolescents is an evidence-based clinical program that targets high-risk, multi-problem adolescents.
+Dialectical Behavioral Therapy (DBT) is an evidence-based treatment designed to help individuals manage impulsive behaviors, intense emotions, and self-destructive urges.
+Research has demonstrated DBT to be an effective treatment for a variety of concerns, including suicidal ideation, self-harm, depression, anxiety, PTSD, eating disorders, substance use, risky sexual behavior, physical and verbal aggression, and other forms of risk-taking.
+DBT is the gold standard treatment for Borderline Personality Disorder (BPD).
+DBT helps individuals more effectively manage their emotions, cope with stress, and improve relationships.
+DBT is meant to help clients move towards creating their own Life Worth Living.
+The Heartwood Program offers DBT for both adults and adolescents (DBT-A). for Adults and Adolescents is an evidence-based clinical program that targets high-risk, multi-problem adolescents.
 We specialize in identifying and treating depression and risky behavior in adults and adolescents, including self-injury, suicidal ideation and suicide attempts, substance use, binging and purging, risky sexual behavior, physical fighting, and other forms of risk-taking.
 Marsha Linehan’s initial conceptualization of DBT was developed for adults diagnosed with borderline personality disorder.

 For our adult clients, we follow the model as developed by Marsha Linehan and tought at her training institute, Behavioral Tech.